The backbone of an HTML document is tags.

 $0.style.background = 'red' makes the selected list item red, like this:

-From the other side, if we’re in console and have a variable referencing a DOM node, then we can use the command
+There’s also a road back.
+If there’s a variable referencing a DOM node, then we can use the command

-The browser developer tools are a great help in development: we can explore DOM, try things and see what goes wrong.
+The browser developer tools are a great help in development: we can explore the DOM, try things and see what goes wrong.

 An HTML/XML document is represented inside the browser as the DOM tree.